Updated: 8 minute read

-The best option for your business will fit your unique needs (and budget).
-Ideally, your payroll service provider will also simplify time-consuming tasks so you can reach your business goals, now and in the future. 💸
+The best option for your business will fit your unique needs and budget.
+Ideally, your payroll service will also simplify time-consuming tasks so you can reach your business goals, now and in the future.

 What does a payroll service do?

-• Salary and wage processing: These services calculate and process both full-time and part-time employees’ salaries and wages.
-They’ll allow you to send direct deposit payments to your team’s bank accounts and issue paper checks when needed.
+• Salary and wage processing: These services calculate and process both full-time and part-time employees' salaries and wages.
+They'll let you send direct deposit payments to your team's bank accounts and issue paper checks when needed.

 • Deductions and withholdings: Many small business payroll solutions automatically determine and withhold employee taxes, including Social Security and Medicare contributions.
 They'll also withhold pre-tax deductions like retirement plan contributions and insurance premiums.

 • Payroll tax management: Payroll services help you manage payroll tax calculations, garnishments, and deductions.
-They’ll also simplify tax filing—and some payroll options will even automatically pay taxes on your behalf.
+They'll also simplify tax filing—and some will even automatically pay taxes on your behalf.

-• Bookkeeping: A good payroll solution will help you maintain organized records related to employee compensation, tax withholdings, and other critical payroll data.
-This will streamline and simplify bookkeeping for your business.
+• Bookkeeping: A good payroll solution will help you maintain organized records related to employee compensation, tax withholdings, and other critical payroll data, which streamlines bookkeeping for your business.

-• Attendance and time tracking: This includes providing tools for accurate time and attendance tracking and helping businesses monitor employee work hours.
+• Attendance and time tracking: This includes tools for accurate time and attendance tracking to help you monitor employee work hours.

-• Year-end processes: Payroll services assist with essential year-end processes, like the creation of annual tax forms (W-2s and 1099s), reconciliation of payroll accounts, and the provision of reports for the IRS.
+• Year-end processes: Payroll services assist with essential year-end processes, like creating annual tax forms (W-2s and 1099s), reconciling payroll accounts, and providing reports for the IRS.

 Does your small business need a payroll service?

 Navigating payroll as a small business owner can be challenging.
-How do you decide if outsourcing payroll is worth the investment, or if you can handle it on your own? 🤔 Well, every business is different, but with the four steps below, you can make an informed decision for your company. ⬇️
+How do you decide if outsourcing payroll is worth the investment, or if you can handle it on your own?
+Every business is different, but with the four steps below, you can make an informed decision for your company.

 Reflect on the time and effort you and your team are dedicating to payroll tasks.
-As your business grows, managing payroll can become more and more time-consuming.
-If payroll processing will take you away from strategic business activities, a payroll service can free up valuable time—and allow you to focus on revenue-generating tasks. 📈
+As your business grows, managing payroll can become more time-consuming.
+If payroll processing pulls you away from strategic business activities, a payroll service can free up valuable time.

 Finally, weigh the cost of a payroll service against the value it provides.
-While outsourcing always comes at a cost, remember that a payroll service can improve payroll accuracy and help you manage compliance risks.
-This can actually save your business money in the long term. 🙌
+While outsourcing always comes at a cost, a payroll service can improve payroll accuracy and help you manage compliance risks—which can save your business money in the long term.

-Ultimately, the decision to use third-party payroll companies should align with your business’s growth plans and ability to manage payroll efficiently.
-If you’re struggling to keep up with payroll tasks and your team is expanding, it might just be time to enlist the support of a payroll service.
+Ultimately, the decision to use a third-party payroll company should align with your business's growth plans and your ability to manage payroll efficiently.
+If you're struggling to keep up with payroll tasks and your team is expanding, it might be time to enlist a payroll service.

 How to choose the right payroll service

-A 2020 survey by Paycor found that employee wages, benefits, and taxes related to payroll can make up as much as 70% of a company's total expenses. 👀 Your payroll service can make a big impact on those costs, so you shouldn’t take this decision lightly.
+A 2020 survey by Paycor found that employee wages, benefits, and taxes related to payroll can make up as much as 70% of a company's total expenses.
+Your payroll service can make a big impact on those costs, so don't take this decision lightly.

 Here are a few factors to consider when choosing a payroll provider for your small business.

-As you start your search, be sure to investigate the reputation and track record of potential payroll service providers.
+As you start your search, investigate the reputation and track record of potential payroll service providers.
 Look for testimonials, reviews, and references from businesses in your industry.
 A reliable service with a solid reputation will help your business manage payroll and taxes with ease.

 Take a close look at your budget before making a decision.
-Outsourcing services will come with additional expenses, and you want to be sure it aligns with your financial goals.
-Remember that investing in a payroll service may save you money in the long run by reducing errors and penalties.
+Outsourcing will come with additional expenses, and you want to be sure it aligns with your financial goals.
+Investing in a payroll service may save you money in the long run by reducing errors and penalties.

-A good payroll service will offer comprehensive tax compliance features, automatically calculating the correct withholdings for all employees and filing necessary paperwork on time.
-This not only safeguards your business against fines and penalties but also saves you valuable time and resources.
+A good payroll service will automatically calculate the correct withholdings for all employees and file the necessary paperwork on time.
+This safeguards your business against fines and penalties, and it saves you valuable time and resources.

-If your payroll service doesn’t come with robust compliance and security features, it can put your business at risk.
-You’ll also want to look for a service with features that allow you to easily manage access to sensitive payroll data.
+If your payroll service doesn't come with reliable compliance and security features, it can put your business at risk.
+You'll also want to look for a service with features that let you easily manage access to sensitive payroll data.

 Not every payroll service is created equally.
-When you choose a service that's user-friendly and easy to implement, you'll be able to streamline your processes and simplify employee onboarding.
+When you choose a service that's user-friendly and easy to set up, you'll be able to streamline your processes and simplify employee onboarding.

-It’s also a good idea to look for a payroll platform that offers employee self-service features.
+It's also a good idea to look for a payroll platform that offers employee self-service features.
 For example, employees should be able to log in to view their pay stubs and tax documents without involving HR or payroll staff.
-This not only saves time but also promotes transparency and empowers employees with visibility into their own information.
+This saves time and promotes transparency, giving employees visibility into their own information.

-Payroll can be complicated, so it’s crucial to find a payroll service that comes with reliable and fast customer support.
+Payroll can be complicated, so it's crucial to find a payroll service with reliable, fast customer support.
 Look for a provider that offers various channels of communication, including phone, email, and live chat.
-Having access to knowledgeable and helpful support can save you time and stress in the long run.
+Access to knowledgeable, helpful support can save you time and stress in the long run.

 If your business uses software solutions for HR, accounting, or time tracking, consider finding a payroll service that integrates with those systems.
 This can help you save time and reduce manual data entry.

-For example, the payroll software Gusto integrates with the online banking platform Relay (that’s us! 👋).
-With Relay, small business owners can open 20 no-fee, individual checking accounts.
-Then, you can connect Gusto to your Relay account to access helpful money management features.
+For example, the payroll software Gusto integrates with the online banking platform Relay (that's us).
+With Relay, small business owners can open up to 20 individual checking accounts with no monthly maintenance fees.
+Then you can connect Gusto to your Relay account to access helpful money management features.

 The best payroll software for small business owners

 Tired of processing payroll manually?
-Payroll software can help you pay your employees on time and streamline financial processes.
-In this section, we'll explore some of the best options for small businesses and their pros and cons. ⚖️
+Payroll software can help you pay employees on time and simplify financial processes.
+Here are some of the best options for small businesses, with their pros and cons.

 Gusto

 Gusto is a user-friendly payroll service tailored for small businesses.
 It simplifies payroll processing with automated tax filing and offers HR features.
-Pros include ease of use and comprehensive tax support—but remember, costs may rise as your business grows.
+Pros include ease of use and strong tax support—but costs may rise as your business grows.

 Pros: